 |Encryption in Transit for Client Access||Available for SMB||No||No|

 |Replication Available (to a second local datacenter)||Yes||Yes||Yes|

 |Limited Service failover (site disaster)||Replicated Shares Only: Yes||Replicated Shares Only: Read-only||Replicated Shares Only: Read-only|

 |Backup Service Available||No||Yes||Yes|

-For more information about the terms used see terms.
+For more information about the terms used see Used Terms Definitions below.